christosangelopoulos/nine/README.md

 ![main menu](screenshots/main.png){width=200}

-There is a 3x3 grid that contains 6 _tiles_, and one position is _empty_.
+There is a 3x3 grid that contains 8 _tiles_, and one position that is _empty_.

 ![grid1.png](screenshots/grid1.png){width=100}
 ![grid2.png](screenshots/grid2.png){width=100}